 Erivedge (vismodegib) (advanced BCC)Under Collaboration with Genentech

 Curis’ most advanced program is our Hedgehog pathway inhibitor program under collaboration with Genentech, Inc., a member of the Roche Group.
-The lead drug candidate being developed under this program is Erivedge® (vismodegib), a first-in-class orally-administered small molecule Hedgehog pathway inhibitor.
-Erivedge is being developed by Roche and Genentech, under a collaboration agreement between Curis and Genentech.
+Erivedge® (vismodegib), a first-in-class orally-administered small molecule Hedgehog pathway inhibitor, is the drug that came out of this collaboration.
+Erivedge is being commercialized and developed by Roche and Genentech under a collaboration agreement between Curis and Genentech.
 Erivedge is designed to selectively inhibit signaling in the Hedgehog pathway by targeting the Smoothened protein.
 The Hedgehog signaling pathway plays an important role in regulating proper growth and development in the early stages of life and becomes less active in adults.
 However, mutations in the pathway that reactivate Hedgehog signaling are seen in certain cancers, including basal cell carcinoma (BCC).
 Abnormal signaling in the Hedgehog pathway is implicated in over 90% of BCC cases.

 The most common adverse events observed in the study (observed in greater than 10% of patients) were muscle spasms, alopecia (hair loss), dysgeusia (altered taste sensation), weight loss, fatigue, nausea, diarrhea, decreased appetite, constipation, arthralgias (joint pain), vomiting, and ageusia (loss of taste).
 In addition, a total of 3 of 10 pre-menopausal women developed amenorrhea, which is the absence of a period, while receiving Erivedge.
 Treatment emergent grade 3 laboratory abnormalities included hyponatremia (low sodium) in 6 patients, hypokalemia (low potassium) in 2 patients and azotemia (elevation of blood urea nitrogen) in 3 patients.
 Previous animal studies have indicated that Erivedge is embryotoxic and teratogenic.
 The FDA-approved labeling thus carries a boxed warning stating that Erivedge can cause fetal harm when administered to pregnant women and recommends the use of contraception during and after treatment.